6 Seasonal Variation of Calanus finmarchicus

 6.3 Indicator statistics

-Spatial scale: Data from Wilkinson Basin, defined as the area under which bottom depth is >200m in the western Gulf of Maine.
+Spatial scale: Wilkinson Basin, representing the western Gulf of Maine

 Synthesis Theme: